khanonjs/khanon.js-tutorials/03-app-workflow/README.md

 # Starting the game

 By default, *index.html* displays a loading screen.
-This is what the user sees before the app is launched.
+This is what the user sees before the app is ready to start.

 **public/index.html**
 ```